 By seeking help from alcohol addiction through treatment, you can gain control of your life again.
 Restore the broken bonds that alcohol left behind and start life again in control.

-The goal of an alcohol treatment program is not only to heal the individual and their soul from alcoholism but also to overcome and overpower addiction in general.
+The goal of an alcohol treatment program is not only to heal you and your soul from alcoholism but also to overcome and overpower addiction in general.

 Gain the clearheaded and sober bliss that could have seemed impossible to reach.
-By reaching sobriety, this allows the body to recover from damage caused by alcohol.
+By reaching sobriety, this allows your body to recover from damage caused by alcohol.

 Cleanse your body, soul, and mind while in an alcohol treatment program.
 Restoring yourself will help in treatment by finally reaching a blissful clarity that’s commonly reported.